codeonlyjs/website/content/guide/templateForEach.md

 {
     foreach: {
         items: c => items,
-        empty: { /* This will be displayed if there are no items */
+        empty: { /* i:  This will be displayed if there are no items */
             type: "div",
             $: "Nothing to see here",
         }